-For a stove on a pedestal, remove the plugs (A) and screw the base on the floor with the proper hardware (B).
+Screw the base on the floor with the proper hardware.

 APPENDIX 8: EXPLODED DIAGRAM AND PARTS LIST

 IMPORTANT: THIS IS DATED INFORMATION.
 When requesting service or replacement parts for your unit, please provide the model number and the serial number.
 We reserve the right to change parts due to technology upgrades or availability.
 Contact an authorized dealer to obtain any of these parts.
 Never use substitute materials.
 Use of non-approved parts can result in poor performance and safety hazards.